Meteorology Department Warns Of Poor Horizontal Visibility

 Date

-(MENAFN- Gulf Times) Weather inshore until 6:00 pm on Monday will be misty to foggy at places at first, becoming relatively hot daytime with some clouds, the Department of Meteorology said in its daily weather report, warning of expected poor horizontal visibility at places at first.
+(MENAFN- Gulf Times) Weather inshore until 6:00 pm on Tuesday will be misty to foggy at places at first, becoming relatively hot daytime with scattered local clouds and a weak chance of light rain noontime, the Department of Meteorology said in its daily weather report, warning of expected poor horizontal visibility at places at first.

-Wind inshore will be variable at first, becoming northeasterly to northwesterly at a speed of 05 - 15 KT.
+Wind inshore will be variable less than 3 KT, becoming mainly northeasterly to easterly at a speed of 03 - 13 KT, gusting to 18 KT at places by noon.

-Offshore, it will be variable at first, becoming northwesterly to northeasterly at a speed of 03 - 13 KT.
+Offshore, it will be mainly northeasterly to easterly at a speed of 05 - 15 KT, reaching 21 KT at the eastern area.

-Sea state inshore will be 1 - 2 feet; while offshore will be 1 - 3 feet.
+Sea state inshore will be 1 - 3 ft; while offshore will be 2 - 4 ft, rises to 6 ft at eastern area.

 Area High Tide Low Tide Max